Fecal coliform: Potential sources of bacteria in water

 The presence of fecal coliform in aquatic environments may indicate that the water has been contaminated with the fecal material of humans or other animals.
 Fecal coliform bacteria can enter rivers through direct discharge of waste from mammals and birds, from agricultural and storm runoff, and from human sewage.
 However, their presence may also be the result of plant material, and pulp or paper mill effluent.

 Human sewage

 Failing home septic systems can allow coliforms in the effluent to flow into the water table, aquifers, drainage ditches and nearby surface waters.
 Sewage connections that are connected to storm drain pipes can also allow human sewage into surface waters.
 Some older industrial cities, particularly in the Northeast and Midwest of the United States, use a combined sewer system to handle waste.
 A combined sewer carries both domestic sewage and stormwater.
 During high rainfall periods, a combined sewer can become overloaded and overflow to a nearby stream or river, bypassing treatment.

-Animals

-Pets, especially dogs, can contribute to fecal contamination of surface waters.
-Runoff from roads, parking lots, and yards can carry animal wastes to streams through storm sewers.
-Birds can be a significant source of fecal coliform bacteria.
-Swans, geese, seagulls, and other waterfowl can all elevate bacterial counts, especially in wetlands, lakes, ponds, and rivers.